-My next study will be on cicadian rhythm and memory.
-I will need to wear a glucose monitor for a couple of days.
+Another study was on cicadian rhythm and memory.
+I had to wear a glucose monitor for four days and check my blood sugar regularly.

 I have not taken part in any project with them myself but I think they are reliable.
 Most focus groups take place in Bristol, London or another big city but they recruit people nationwide for phone interviews.